tTwoAtos/Foodventory-Frontend/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ionic serve -p 4200` for a dev server with port 4200.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding